allamand/trivia-api/README.md

 This patterns could also easilly be extended to any backend services or event whole infrasstructure.

+You can uses Preview Deployment in combination with whatever existing CI/CD for stages like production and staging.
+Because you're spinning up an entire set of infrastructure, it's open for your code reviewers to play with your enpoints and infrastructure resources.
+You can run automated or manual tests in thoses preview environments, without impacting other environment like other preview or existing staging environment.

 ## Infrastructure as code for our application

 In this sample, I showcase how you can uses [CDK](https://aws.amazon.com/cdk/) to build Infrastructure as code [CloudFormation](https://aws.amazon.com/cloudformation/) template that can then be automatically deployed to your AWS Account.